NickCH-K/causaldata/Python/README.md

 This Python package contains data sets that can be used to implement the code examples in causal inference textbooks.

-As of the moment, this only contains data sets from [The Effect](http://www.nickchk.com/causalitybook.html) by Huntington-Klein.
+As of the moment, this contains data sets from [The Effect](http://www.nickchk.com/causalitybook.html) by Huntington-Klein.
+Data sets from [Causal Inference: The Mixtape](https://mixtape.scunning.com/index.html) by Scott Cunningham are currently being added.

 Data sets are stored as submodules.
 This package uses the same structure as, and imports code from, the **statsmodels.datasets** package, so the documentation on use [here](https://www.statsmodels.org/devel/datasets/index.html) applies to **causaldata**.